gadget-framework/gadget-course/stock_interactions.md

 where the body condition, $k$, is determined by dividing the reference weight to the modelled weight
 * `fixedlength` which is a knife-edge selection in terms of length.
 You need to define the `maturitysteps` and `maturitylengths`.

-The straying process is slightly different as it is thought of as the means to provide mechanisms to define processes such as dispersal between breeding components and different growth rates within the same stock due to different enviromental factors.
+The straying process is slightly different as it provides mechanisms to define processes such as dispersal between components representing different breeding segments or different stock segments with growth rates that vary with environmental factors.
 To setup the straying process you will need to define when the straying occurs, where it occurs (i.e. what area) and what fish strays.
 The fish that strays is defined by specific length selection listed below:

 * `constant`: $S_l = \alpha$
 * `straightline`: $S_l = \alpha l + \beta$